Reproducibility

 Testing

-We expect all pseudo-random algorithms to test the value-stability of their output, where possible:
+We expect all portable stochastic algorithms to test the value-stability of their output with some form of test vector.

-- PRNGs should be compared with a reference vector (example)
+- PRNGs should test against a reference vector where available (example)

 - Other algorithms should include their own test vectors within a